-On June 18, 2019, Boralex management announced the strategic plan that will guide us to achieve the financial objectives set for 2023.
-The plan:
+On June 17, 2021, Boralex management unveiled an update of its strategic plan that will guide us to achieve the new corporate objectives set for 2025.

 The Growth Path chart below shows the projects that have obtained all the authorizations required for launching construction: